wing-puah/dataAdapter/README.md

 }
 ```

-If the input data is an array of data, use `mapDataToAdapter({ data, schema})`, which will map and call the build entity internally.
+If the input data is an array of data, use `mapDataToAdapter({ data, schema})`, which will map and call the `buildEntity` internally.
 In this case, it will allow entity to be mapped with the object as there are too many different use cases.

 ## Dependencies
 [Immutable JS](https://github.com/immutable-js/immutable-js)